Australia is updating its rules for its TV watershed.

 Programmes of erotic character or great violence will be regarded as harmful to minors under 16 and will only be allowed to be disseminated in unencoded form after 10 p.m. and before 6 a.m.

-programmes shall in every case have to be encoded and, additionally, broadcast only between midnight and 5 a.m.
+such programmes shall in every case have to be encoded and, additionally, broadcast only between midnight and 5 a.m.
 Access shall only be granted to adults by way of a personal access code.
-The starting screen shall have to display a monochrome image on a
+The starting screen shall have to display a monochrome

 Furthermore, providers of on-demand audiovisual media services will also be required to classify their programmes, with a choice between three systems: